 Depressed mood represents a common and variable state in many individuals with and without psychiatric diagnoses.
 There is quite a difference in the type, number, and intensity of the symptoms in a person with a formal diagnosis of major depressive disorder and a person who is experiencing the normal ups and downs of life.

 Kratom users reported that the effects usually begin within 5 to 10 minutes after taking the drug and will typically last for about two hours.
 Higher doses will last longer.
-Per the survey, the most common side effects with low-to-moderate use are:

 Chronic use of the drug may also produce physical dependence.
 Withdrawal symptoms may include nausea, insomnia, and mood swings.
 Often, individuals undergoing withdrawal from kratom will experience anxiety and depression as well.

 There have been reports of deaths associated with overdoses of kratom, but it is not clear if other drugs were also taken in these cases.
 Nevertheless, these findings have led some researchers to conclude that the potential side effects of the drug may outweigh any benefits that some individuals may experience.

 The U.S. Food and Drug Administration (FDA) has not approved kratom to treat depression, anxiety, or any other psychiatric symptoms.
 At this time, kratom is considered to be a dietary supplement; therefore, its use is not regulated by the FDA.